ks-iitjmu/Svaran_Web/readme.md

 2. Create a new branch for your feature or bug fix.
 3. Commit your changes and push to your fork.
 4. Submit a pull request with a detailed description of your changes.

-## License
-This project is licensed under the MIT License.
-See the LICENSE file for details.

-## Contact
-For suggestions or feedback, reach out to us at [chatbot-support@iitjammu.ac.in](mailto:chatbot-support@iitjammu.ac.in).